-His research interests include using neutrons to study fundamental symmetries and polarizing neutrons for use in materials science.
+Gordon Jones' research interests include using neutrons to study fundamental symmetries and polarizing neutrons for use in materials science.
 On the fundamental side, Jones studies time reversal symmetry and weak interactions in nuclei.
-On the applied side, Jones builds devices used to understand magnetic materials such as the read heads in computer hard drives.
+On the applied side, he builds devices used to understand magnetic materials such as the read heads in computer hard drives.
 He has published papers in journals such as the Physical Review C, Journal of Applied Crystalography and Magnetic Resonance in Medicine.
 Jones previously worked as a NRC post-doc, NIST and a visiting scientist at Indiana University.
 He earned his doctorate in nuclear physics from Princeton University.